sirlucidae/random_ascii_prompt/README.md

-Shell script to be launched from bash rc or fish config.
-Picks a random ASCII string to display for every terminal prompt.
+Shell script to be called from bash rc or fish config.
+Picks a ASCII string at random to display with new terminal prompts.